saurabh-hirani/python-training/README.md

 python-training
 ===============

-Sample programs used for the Python training I had conducted at CIT, Gubbi, Bangalore.
+As a part of the Python month celebration for Pycon India 2013, I had conducted a Python training at CIT, Gubbi, Bangalore.

 Following is a brief summary of the training: